 For impairment testing, assets are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or CGUs.
+Goodwill is tested annually for impairment.
+Goodwill arising from a business combination is allocated to CGUs or groups of CGUs that are expected to benefit from the synergies of the combination.

 The recoverable amount of an asset or CGU is the greater of its value in use and its fair value less costs to sell.
-Value in use is based on the estimated future cash flows, discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or CGU.

-An impairment loss is recognized if the carrying amount of an asset or CGU exceeds its recoverable amount.
+The Group will adjust the carrying amount of an asset or CGU to recoverable amount if the carrying amount of an asset or CGU exceeds its recoverable amount, and recognize impairment loss.
 Impairment losses are recognized in profit or loss.
 They are allocated first to reduce the carrying amount of any goodwill allocated to the CGU, and then to reduce the carrying amounts of the other assets in the CGU on a pro rata basis.